-To carry out observations with OmegaCAM, users need to prepare Observing Blocks (OBs) before the observations and submit those to ESO, using the Phase 2 Proposal Preparation (P2PP) system.
-More details on how to define OBs are given in §3.3.
+To carry out observations with OmegaCAM, users need to prepare Observing Blocks (OBs) before the observations and submit those to ESO, using the Phase 2 Proposal Preparation (P2PP) tool.
+More details on how to define OBs are given in Sect.
+3.3 and in [RD5].
 First the offsetting modes, and the effects of atmospheric refraction and dispersion, are described.